FCA Complaints Handling

 Where a firm has issued a final response or where a firm has not provided a final response within the 8-week timeframe, complainants may elevate the complaint to the Financial Ombudsman Service (FOS).
 If this occurs, the firm must assist the Ombudsman and comply with any determinations.

-As part of the firm’s systems and controls it must undertake root cause analysis to ascertain what remedial action should be undertaken in order to prevent future complaints of the same nature occurring.
+As part of the firm’s systems and controls, firms conduct periodic root cause analyses to ascertain the required remedial action that should be undertaken to prevent future complaints of the same nature occurring in the future.

 Failure to undertake FCA complaint handling in the appropriate way, or failing to assist the Ombudsman, can lead to the FCA taking enforcement action against the firm.

 The FCA has produced guidance on complaint handling and you can find out more about the requirements by reading our free guide below.

 We are experts in FCA regulation; our team consists of ex-regulators, legal practitioners, and industry professionals.
 Scott Robert not only offer advice and assistance on FCA complaint handling, we can also assist with an impartial review of complaints as they are received, draft potential final responses and working collaboratively with the firm and its complaint handler to resolve complaints and promote the fair treatment of customers.